holoviz/panel/doc/tutorials/basic/build_report.md

 Attach the `report.html` file generated in the previous section to an email and send it to yourself.
 When you receive the email, then open the `report.html` attachment.

 🥳 Congrats!
 Together, we have successfully created and distributed an interactive report based on DataFrames and one of our favorite plotting libraries.
 This is an amazing achievement!

-## Break it down

-We will now break down the example together to get a better understanding of the code.

-COMING UP.

 ## Recap